-6 These calculations exclude both the land area and developments (GFA) for Square 54 and Site 80A, as these projects will be addressed under separate zoning processes.
+9 These calculations exclude both the land area and developments (GFA) for Square 54 and Site 80A, as these projects will be addressed under separate zoning processes.

-7 The 3.65 FAR calculation includes only University-owned land area and developments (GFA) included in the development plan that are contemplated to remain residentially-zoned.
-The calculation does not include University-owned properties included in the development sites proposed to be rezoned C-3-C under the Foggy Bottom Campus PUD nor does it include land area and developments (GFA) for Square 54 and Site 80A, as these projects will be addressed under separate zoning processes.
+10 The 3.69 FAR calculation includes only University-owned land area and developments (GFA) included in the development plan that are contemplated to remain residentially-zoned.
+The calculation does not include University-owned properties included in the development sites proposed to be rezoned C-3-C under the Foggy Bottom Campus PUD nor does it include land area and developments (GFA) for Square 54 and Site 80A, as these projects are proposed to be zoned C-3-C and SP-2, respectively.

-8 The academic program space yielded by this development program totals 1,579,270 GFA.
+11 The academic program space yielded by this development program totals 1,665,651 GFA.
 This differs from the new development GFA reported in the Academic/Administrative/Medical category above because the new GFA figure reflects the demolition of the existing above-grade University Parking Garage (333,604 GFA).
 The University Parking Garage does not provide academic program space, although its GFA is currently counted in the Academic/Administrative/Medical category.